You can use Google Sheets as a Data Source in your Apps, allowing you to send data to, or pull data from, your sheets.

 This is currently the best way to create a database that is accessible to multiple people (i.e. whoever you share your Google Sheets with).

-Google Sheets integration is a paid feature which requires at least a Professional Afterpattern subscription to use.
+Google Sheets integration is a paid feature which requires at least a Basic Afterpattern subscription to use.

 To use Google Sheets as a Data Source, you must first connect your Google Drive account with Afterpattern.
 This is easy.
 Just go to Account Settings > Integrations and click 'sign in with Google':

 Pulling data from Google Sheets operates almost exactly like pulling data from a Workbase, except that with Google Sheets you must specify exactly what data you want to pull in.

 After you add Google Sheets as a Data Source, click "edit" to specify what data you want to pull in: